-- Moves are represented by state space operators. - Search trees can be built much as before. - However, we use different techniques to choose the optimal moves.
+- An iconic representation is one that is close to the state being represented. - As an icon is to the thing it depicts. - Moves are represented by state space operators. - Search trees can be built much as before. - However, we use different techniques to choose the optimal moves.